aitgon/vtam/doc/content/tutorial.rst

 .. _random_seq_tutorial:

-random_seq: Create a smaller randomized dataset from the main dataset (Optionnal)
+random_seq: Create a smaller randomized dataset from the main dataset (Optional)
 --------------------------------------------------------

-The random_seq command is designed to create a smaller randomized dataset with a given number of sequences in each of its output files.
-This creates a set of files with the number of sequences.
+The random_seq command is designed to create a smaller dataset with a given number of randomly selected sequences in each of its output files.
+This can be used to have the same number of reads for each replicates, and to reduce the number of reads.
-Sequences are randomly selected from the fasta files from the given fastadir.
+The input fasta files are listed in the fastainfo.tsv file.

 .. code-block:: bash

-    vtam random_seq --fastainfo asper1/run1_mfzr/fastainfo.tsv --fastadir asper1/run1_mfzr/merged --random_seqdir asper1/run1_mfzr/randomized --random_seqinfo asper1/run1_mfzr/random_seq_info.tsv --samplesize 50000 -v
+    vtam random_seq --fastainfo asper1/run1_mfzr/fastainfo.tsv --fastadir asper1/run1_mfzr/merged --random_seqdir asper1/run1_mfzr/randomized --random_seqinfo asper1/run1_mfzr/random_seq_info.tsv --samplesize 30000 -v

 .. note::
         For info on I/O files see the :ref:`Reference section <random_seq_reference>`